Snow plow in downtown Keene

 What will happen if a vehicle is left parked on the street during a parking ban?

-Vehicles left in on-street parking spaces will likely be covered with snow and other debris that is plowed out of the roadway.
-Vehicles may also be ticketed.
-Towing will not be a primary means to facilitate plowing operations, but it is a possibility in some cases.
+Public Works will use ticketing and towing to gain compliance with this program.
+Ample space is needed to effectively maintain streets and parking areas.
+Vehicles that are not towed and are left in on-street parking spaces in winter months will likely be covered with snow and other debris that is plowed out of the roadway.
 Vehicle owners will be responsible for digging out their cars, paying for tickets, and retrieving towed vehicles.

-Can I run out to my car when I see the plow truck coming, move my car out of the way, and then return my vehicle to parking in the street?
+Can I run out to my car when I see the maintenance truck coming, move my car out of the way, and then return my vehicle to parking in the street?

-No. Plow routes, storm intensity, variety and volume of precipitation, and road treatment operations involve more than a pass or two with a snowplow, and safety is a priority.
+No. Truck routes, storm intensity, variety and volume of precipitation, and road treatment and maintenance operations may involve more than a pass or two with a truck, and safety is a priority.
 When the ban is in effect, no on-street parking is allowed at any time until the ban is lifted.

 Contact: Keene Public Works, (603) 352-6550